Withered-Flower-0422/BMT/docs/en/advanced/item/roadGenerator.md

 - `Clone`: Creates an identical road at the end of the current road and automatically sets its rotation and other properties.
 - `Generate`: Forcibly refreshes the current road generator.
 For a [`Custom Script`](../../script/roadGenerator) road generator, you can click this button to refresh the generated result after modifying the script.
+- `Save Mesh`: Saves the road as a mesh.
+The mesh will be saved in `Assets → Meshes → Default`.
 - `Create Way Point`: Creates [`Way Point`](wayPoint) at the corresponding positions based on the current road generator's segments.

 ## Road